-EDUC 346U Instructional Theory and Strategies in Differentiated Instruction

-Focus on developing methods and materials to meet special needs of gifted, talented and creative students, pre-K-12.
-Includes strategies for individualization of assignments, modifications of standard curriculum, design of instructional materials and classroom organization.
+EDUC 346U Instructional Theory and Strategies in Differentiated Instruction assignments, modifications of standard curriculum, design of instructional materials and classroom organization.
 Meets the criteria for a licensure class and is provided for current K-12 teachers and teachers with expired teaching licenses to renew their Virginia Teaching License.
 3 sem. hrs.